+Figure 5.
+The controller setup using VRTK to allow moving with the joystick.

 Weapons

 Weapons are picked up by reaching for them with the VR controller and pressing the grab button.
 This will attach them to the controller in a preset orientation such that they match how the player would wield them in their real-life hands and swinging them around feels intuitive.
 The magic staff fires projectiles by pressing the trigger button on the controller holding the staff, these are fired in the direction the staff is currently aimed.
 The staff and projectiles also have light sources integrated into them, which makes them useful to light up the dark environment while also giving them a magical feel.